-We build the paired occluded and non-occluded face dataset using more than 640 different types of artificial occlusions (eyeglasses, respirators, scarves, etc.).
+We build the paired face image dataset with synthetic occlusion using more than 640 different types of occlusion objects (eyeglasses, respirators, scarves, etc.).
 We randomly choose one type of occlusion object and overlay it to a non-occluded face image from CelebA (see some examples in Figure 6).
 We get more than 100,000,000 pairs of occluded and non-occluded face images in total.
-Again we randomly use 80% pairs for training, and the remaining 20% pairs for testing.
+Again, we randomly use 80% pairs for training, and the remaining 20% pairs for testing.